microsoft/qsharp/vscode/README.md

-# Q# language VS Code Extension
+# Q# Language Support for VS Code

+This VS Code extension contains:
-Currently, this extension only contains the TextMate grammar and language configuration for Q#.
-It enables syntax highlighting and basic syntactic features (brace matching, etc.).
+- The TextMate grammar and language configuration for Q#.
+This enables syntax highlighting and basic syntactic features (brace matching, etc.).
+- Q# cell support in Jupyter Notebooks.
+The extension will detect `%%qsharp` magic cells and automatically update the cell language to Q#.

 To install locally:
+- Build the extension by running `build.py` or `build.py --vscode` from the repo root.
 - In VS Code, run command "Developer: Install Extension from Location..."
 - Select the `vscode` directory.